kartik-lapsiwala/simple_database_as_api/README.md

 # simple_database_as_api
-basic application of database as api service using docker
+basic application of database as api service using docker.

+This api can store any sentence a user enters.

 To run this api you need to install docker and docker compose on your machine and run the following commands.